An easy mulled wine recipe with step-by-step instructions to make delicious mulled wine at home.

 - Ladel into elegant heat-proof glassware with handles, or your favourite mug

-Other sweetening methods for mulled wine
+The best sugar for mulled wine

-We prefer to use honey for that little extra sweetness but many recipes will call for demerara sugar instead.
-Make sure it is well dissolved in your wine first.
 Another option is maple syrup (looking at you my Canadian friends!)
 You can always add a little more than a recipe suggests if you really prefer your wine sweet.

 More variations to mulled wine